Safiaaaaa/YouthInTheCity/README.md

 We conducted both error and lag models, with and without regimes.
 Considering some planning areas are very small and might be impacted by infrastructures of planning areas which don't share a border, we used inverse distance weights.

 * **Error models**
-    - In error models, spatial autocorrelation is considered as noise and added to the error term of the regression equation.
+    - In <a href = "https://pysal.org/spreg/generated/spreg.ML_Error.html#spreg.ML_Error"> error models<a>, spatial autocorrelation is considered as noise and added to the error term of the regression equation.
     - Theoretically, this would imply that neighbouring observations are similar because they share the same characterics, and not because they influence each other.
     - Error models did not perform much better than the OLS regression (Pseudo R2 of 0.38).

 * **Lag models**
-    - In lag models, spatial autocorrelation is considered as a feature: the y values of neighbours is added to the regression equation.
+    - In <a href = "https://pysal.org/spreg/generated/spreg.ML_Lag.html#spreg.ML_Lag"> lag models<a>, spatial autocorrelation is considered as a feature: the y values of neighbours is added to the regression equation.
     - They theoretically imply that neighbouring observations are influencing each other.
-    - By far, lag models outperformed all other models, which is inline with the fact that the social context is the biggest factor for child poverty.
+    - By far, lag models outperformed all other models, which is in line with the fact that the social context is the biggest factor for child poverty.
     - Adding regimes improved the performance of the model, which confirms that there are still significant infrastructural differences between East and West Berlin.

 <p align="center">